radhe2205/a-search/README.md

 A separate implementation was written to solve extra credit problem, to keep the code clean.
 Anytime a max p count was reached, it was stored in a separate variable.
-On exploring all states, whatever max was reached was returned.
+On exploring all states, whatever max is reached, was returned.

 The program returned correct output, however it was a bit slow for larger boards.
-Other approaches like
-* filling the board with p's and one by one removing them.
-* counting the number of cells a 'p' affects and prioritizing the p's that should be placed first.

-were thought of, but as these algo's required significant change, were discarded.

 Since it is difficult to circumvent exploring all states, reducing the number of states to explore would make algorithm faster overall.

 #### Reducing the number of explored states.
 To reduce the number of states, we need to intellently discard some of the successor states.
-Lets assume a state has 3 p's named p1, p2, p3 (here p1, p2 and p3 correspond to particular cell).
+Lets assume a state has 3 p's namely p1, p2, p3 (here p1, p2 and p3 correspond to particular cell) placed on board.
 This state is successor state of the board with only p1, p2 OR only p2, p3 OR only p1, p3.
 So during exploration, as we can not store whether a state has been visited, we are inadvertently exploring the state with p1, p2, p3 three times.
 If we could introduce the sequence in placement of p1, p2 and p3, that might solve the problem.
-What it means is that, we should force the algo to no place p1 if p2 is already present and likewise to not place p2 if p3 is already present.
+What it means is that, we should force the algo to not place p1 if p2 is already present and likewise to not place p2 if p3 is already present.
 This way; p1, p2, p3 will be successor state of board with only p1 and p2 present.

-This can be accomplished if we store the last position of p present on board and in the successor function, we only return the states which place the p after last placed p and not before that.
+This can be accomplished if in successor states, we only place p after last placed p and not before it.

 This results in significant improvements.
 For slightly larger boards, this returns results in acceptable time.

 As extra credit algo is very similar to nQueen, tried solving nQueen too, returned results quite fast.
-It explored 1651 states.
+It explored ~2200 states.

 #### Reducing the states in original part 2 problem.
-As original part-2 problem can also benefit from reducing the number of states, the implementation was changed to sequence the placement of p's on the board.
-In BFS exploration, where it was exploring around
-~65k - 200k states, with new sequencing in states, almost 2k-15k states were explored for boards of varying size.
+As original part-2 problem can also benefit from reducing the number of states, the implementation was changed to orderly place p's on the board.
+In BFS exploration, where it was exploring around 65k - 400k states, with new sequencing in states, almost 2k-15k states were explored for boards of varying size.

 #### [IMP]Significantly fast PriorityQueue data structure in part 2.
 While running the problem with different data structures on different boards.
 It was realised